 The Human Medicines Regulations 2012 applies to therapeutic doses.
 In this legislation there are some exemptions from the need for a manufacturing licence such as the 'Section 10' exemption which can be invoked here.
 There is no such exemption for the manufacture of IMPs.
 So, the manufacture of even one dose for immediate use requires an MIA(IMP) authorisation and Qualified Person (QP) certification.

 Yes.
-The analytical requirements should be agreed with the Clinical Trials Unit (CTU) via the clinical trials application (CTA).
+The analytical requirements should be agreed with MHRA Clinical Trials via the clinical trial application (CTA).
 If an activity defined as manufacture takes place (see above) then the resultant IMPs should be tested to confirm that the specification submitted in the CTA is met.
-There may be exceptions for certain types of products, e.g. ATIMPs or radiolabelled IMPs where testing may not be performed prior to release, however the associated rationale should be documented and agreed by CTU in advance.
+There may be exceptions for certain types of products, e.g. ATIMPs or radiolabelled IMPs where testing may not be performed prior to release due to very short shelf life, however the associated rationale should be documented and agreed by MHRA Clinical Trials in advance.

-Yes, it would be expected that the analysis would be performed in a GMP-compliant laboratory.
+It would be expected that the analysis would be performed in a GMP-compliant laboratory.
 Testing in support of certification and release is considered part of manufacturing and therefore compliance with GMP is expected.
-For an IMP, the certifying QP may rely on the results of analysis from a non-EU laboratory and not repeat testing on import to the EU, however they must assure themselves that the laboratory is compliant with EU GMP as part of the process of supply chain assurance and issuance of the QP Declaration for import.
+For an IMP, the certifying QP may rely on the results of analysis from a non-EU laboratory and not repeat testing on import to the EU/UK, however they must assure themselves that the laboratory is compliant with EU GMP as part of the process of supply chain assurance and issuance of the QP Declaration for import.
+This is described in the sections relating to release of batches within EU GMP Annex 13.

 - Please clarify reference sample requirements for IMPs

-Paragraph 8 in Part 2, Schedule 7 of the Clinical Trial Regulations requires the manufacturing authorisation holder to keep samples of each batch of formulated products readily available for examination.
+Paragraph 8 in Part 2, Schedule 7 of the Medicines for Human Use (Clinical Trials) Regulation 2004 (as amended) [SI 2004 1031] requires the manufacturing authorisation holder to keep samples of each batch of formulated products readily available for examination.
 There should be enough finished packs for testing in duplicate.
-As IMPs are often small packing runs from one bulk batch, Annex 19 accepts a justification for retaining the required sample quantity of the bulk batch and separate samples of packaging components used on each packing run.
-The sample of the bulk batch should be in the final primary pack in order to be representative of the materials going on to be used.
-The requirements are detailed in Annex 13; paragraphs 36 and 37.
-Samples of IMPs used in EEA clinical trials should be stored within the EEA or an MRA country unless suitably justified and defined in a technical agreement between the sponsor, importer and third country manufacturer (cost of the IMP would not be considered an acceptable justification).
+As IMPs are often small packing runs from one bulk batch, EU GMP Annex 19 accepts a justification for retaining the required sample quantity of the bulk batch and separate samples of packaging components used on each packing run.
+The sample of the bulk batch should be in the final primary pack in order to be representative of the materials supplied for use on a clinical trial.
+The requirements are also detailed in EU GMP Annex 13.

 - We have a contract to supply the local hospital with 'Specials' and IMPs.
 We are even located within a hospital site.
 We need to employ a QP at great expense just to certify the IMPs.
 We have never needed one for the specials.
 Why?

 'Specials' are unlicensed medicines which are manufactured under a manufacturer’s specials licence (MS) for a special clinical need and are under the responsibility of the prescribing doctor.
-There is no requirement for QP certification.
-IMPs are governed by different legislation (The medicines for Human Use (Clinical Trials) Regulation 2004 as amended [SI 2004 1031]).
+There is no requirement for QP certification of products manufactured under the provisions of an MS. IMPs are governed by different legislation (The Medicines for Human Use (Clinical Trials) Regulation 2004 (as amended) [SI 2004 1031]).
 IMPs are not 'Specials'.
 A clinical trial authorisation application including a description of the IMPs has to have been submitted to the MHRA.
-When granted a QP certification against that clinical trial authorisation is required.
+A QP certification against that clinical trial authorisation is required for each batch of IMP.

 - I work in a clinical trials unit situated in my local hospital.
 We have an MIA(IMP) and carry out assembly of IMPs for immediate use within the unit.
 However, the hospital production unit itself assembles IMPs and doesn’t have a MIA(IMP).
 Is this permissible?

-Section 37 of the UK Clinical Trials Legislation contains a specific exemption which is relevant here.
-This provides an exemption from the need for a hospital or health centre to hold a MIA(IMP) authorisation to assemble an IMP in a hospital or health centre, when the 'assembly' is carried out by a doctor or pharmacist, or under the supervision of a pharmacist.
+Regulation 37 of The Medicines for Human Use (Clinical Trials) Regulation 2004 (as amended) [SI 2004 1031] contains a specific exemption which is relevant here.
+This provides an exemption from the need for a hospital or health centre (both are defined in Regulation 2 of the Clinical Trials Regulations) to hold a MIA(IMP) authorisation to assemble an IMP in a hospital or health centre, when the 'assembly' is carried out by a doctor or pharmacist, or under the supervision of a pharmacist.
 'Assembly' is related to packaging and labelling only and not to the preparation of medicines from their ingredients.
 The exemption applies only if the product is to be used exclusively in that hospital or health centre or any other that is a trial site for the same clinical trial in which the product is to be used.
 This exemption does not apply to anyone else such as separate organisations which happen to be situated within a hospital or to companies which have a contract to supply hospitals or health centres.

 - We perform over encapsulation of tablets in order to blind them.
 Capsules are containers so this counts as packaging doesn’t it?

 No. Capsules are specifically excluded from the definition of a container in the Clinical Trials Regulations SI 2004 1031.
-An MIA(IMP) with 'capsule manufacture' authorised would be necessary in this case.
+An MIA(IMP) with 'capsule manufacture' listed as authorised would be necessary in this case.

 - We are a firm of respected pharmaceutical consultants some of whom are QPs.
 We do a lot of contract regulatory and auditing work for companies involved in clinical trials and the manufacture of IMPs.
 Can we have a MIA(IMP) so that we can perform IMP certification for our clients?